coffeedoc/codo/README.md

 ```

 Put each option flag on a separate line, followed by the source directories or files, and optionally any extra file that should be included into the documentation separated by a dash (`-`).
 If your extra file has the extension `.md`, it'll be rendered as Markdown.

+You may specify multiple source extensions by separating them with a comma.

 ## Keyboard navigation